Mihai24/php-hackathon-2021/README.md

 2. Do you think this type of selection process is suitable for you? \
     Yes, because I learned new things.
 3. What's your opinion about the complexity of the requirements? \
+    If you are ready you can go through the tasks.
 4. What did you enjoy the most? \
     The meetings and the booking overlap validation.
 5. What was the most challenging part of this anti hackathon? \